-The Office of Multicultural Affairs' longterm mission is to create a learning and working environment where all voices are welcome and all groups count.
+The Office of Multicultural Affairs longterm mission is to create learning and working environments on campus where all voices are welcome and all groups count.
+We also strive to increase the number of American Indian, Hispanic, and Black science and engineering graduates.